bfopengradient/US_CPI/README.md

-### THis repo contains the data nd chart used in the linkedin post regarding US CPI data.
+This repo contains the data nd chart used in the linkedin post regarding US CPI data.

 The repo contains the following files.
 (1) notebook with code to produce the chart comparing ZIllow rental data and US Shelter data.